spectrocloud/librarium/docs/docs-content/vm-management/vm-packs-profiles/vm-packs-profiles.md

 - **Descheduler** - Provides the ability to live migrate a VM to a different node in the node pool when the node is placed in maintenance mode.

-- **Snapshot Controller** - Provides the ability to create snapshots of VMs.
+- **Snapshot Controller** - Provides the ability to create VM snapshots.

   :::caution